 Postcards from the Edges is back

-Help us to campaign for better social funding
+Help us to campaign for better social care funding

-In the run-up to the Government’s Autumn Statement, we wanted to enable as many people as possible to share their view of what good care is.
-Our aim was to attract public support in order to help us protect funding for social care.
+We want to enable as many people as possible to share their view of what good care is.

 Since 2010, cuts in spending have meant that adult social care is widely believed to be seriously underfunded so that many vulnerable people are not receiving the care they need.